Top Costa Rica Fish Species

 They are voracious predators feed mainly on small fish like sardines and other small fish silver; They are traveling in food packages chasing the shore.

-A family member Jack, which are edible, but not considered a fish for human consumption primary.
+A family member Jack, which is edible, but not considered a fish for human consumption primary.

 Locations: They frequently travel in large schools and considerable distances, usually after the shoals of smaller bait; located in the hot water temperature in excess of 80 degrees and depths of 100 feet. outcroppings of volcanic rock are one of his favorite places, but also roam behind the lines of surf and near the mouths of rivers flowing into the Pacific.